Olapic/angular-notify/README.md

 * `message` - Required.
 The message to show.
 * `duration` - Optional.
 The duration (in milliseconds) of message.
 A duration of 0 will prevent messages from closing automatically.
+* `animationDuration` - Optional.
+The duration (in milliseconds) of the CSS animation you've used.
+This prevents the notification to be removed when the animation is still playing.
 * `templateUrl` - Optional.
 A custom template for the UI of the message.
 * `classes` - Optional.
 A list of custom CSS classes to apply to the message element.
+* `openAnimationClass` - Optional.
+Your animation class, applied when the notification is displayed.
+* `closeAnimationClass` - Optional.
+Your animation class, applied when the notification is closed.
 * `messageTemplate` - Optional.
 A string containing any valid Angular HTML which will be shown instead of the regular `message` text.
 The string must contain one root element like all valid Angular HTML templates (so wrap everything in a `<span>`).
 * `scope` - Optional.
 A valid Angular scope object.
 The scope of the template will be created by calling `$new()` on this scope.
 * `position` - Optional.  `center`, `left` and `right` are the only acceptable values.